top of page

 The 10 Usability Heuristics Reimagined

 Summary: Jakob Nielsen's 10 usability heuristics are the bedrock of UX, encapsulating the most critical design issues that make a user interface difficult or easy to use.
+Here is the official list, with links to alternate takes.

 I wrote the current list of 10 usability heuristics in 1994.
 See the infographic at the end of this article for the canonical list of Jakob Nielsen’s 10 usability heuristics.
 It’s the same now as in 1994.